Financial Education

 Financial Education Classes

-Do you need help planning for retirement, debt management, or buying a new home?
+Do you need help planning for retirement, setting financial goals, or buying a new home?
 We can help!
 Fort Worth City Credit Union offers free financial education webinars and in-person classes for members on a variety of topics, ranging from Retirement Planning to Homebuyers Education to Credit Repair and more.

-Join our CU Wealth Management Advisors for a lunch 'n' learn on Tuesday, April 8 at 11:30 AM -12:30 PM CST on the topic of Playing It Safe: Conservative Investments in a Volatile Market.
+Join our CU Wealth Management Advisors for a lunch ‘n’ learn on Tuesday, May 12 at 11:30 AM – 12:30 PM CST on the topic of Understanding DROP (Deferred Retirement Option Program): How It Works and How It Can Strengthen Your Retirement Plan.
+This session is designed specifically for City of Fort Worth employees looking to make the most of their retirement benefits.
 A complimentary lunch will be provided for those who RSVP in advance.

 Who Should Attend: